JustinCBoutin/w19-360420-machine-learning/ErrorAnalysis.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The number of neighbours is: 5

 Using the printLabelFrequencies method, the datasets are separated as roughly 65% benign and 35% malignant.
-Using this information a sensible baseline would be that 35% of our results are malignant.
+Using this information a sensible baseline would be that 35% of our results are malignant AND 65% are benign.
+If we randomly assumed the entire data set were malignant our accuracy would be 35%, and consequently if we assumed benign our accuracy would be 65%.

 ## Analysis of different error types
 A false positive is a result from a test that is incorrect.
-In this case a false positive would be a malignant result when it is in fact bening.
+In this case a false positive would be a malignant result when it is in fact benign.

 A false negative is a wrong result indicating that someone does not have a condition.
 In this case, a benign result in a malignant tumor.